Frequently Asked Questions

 The key to reducing instances of improper payments is to prevent the improper payment before it occurs.
 To do this agencies must 1) properly identify the root cause of the improper payment, 2) implement effective mitigation strategies to address the root cause and 3) regularly assess their effectiveness, refining them as necessary.

-Two key pieces of legislation that support this effort are the Improper Payments Elimination and Recovery Act of 2010 (P.L.
-111-204) and the Improper Payments Elimination and Recovery Improvement Act of 2012 (IPERIA) (P.L.
-112-248).
-These laws require agencies to have a cost-effective program of internal control to prevent, detect, and recover overpayments by implementing policies and directing activities that review and verify payments before they go out the door.
+Legislation that supports this effort is the Payment Integrity Information Act of 2019 (PIIA) (P.L.
+116-117) .
+PIIA requires agencies to have a cost-effective program of internal control to prevent, detect, and recover overpayments by implementing policies and directing activities that review and verify payments before they go out the door.

 Agencies implement internal control programs to prevent and detect improper payments.
 To address programs deemed susceptible to improper payments, agencies develop and implement Corrective Action Plans (CAP's) used to set realistic targets and outline a timetable to achieve scheduled targets.
 These CAPS can take many forms.
 Agencies may identify a need to better train their own staff on how to administer a program or realize that regulations or guidance to the public need to be revised to make requirements more easily understood.
 CAPs are typically reviewed annually to ensure plans focus on the root causes of the errors, thus making it more likely that targets are met.
 If targets are not met, the agency may develop new strategies, adjust staffing and other resources, and possibly revise targets.